larryhastings/big/README.md

 performance predictable: inserting and removing elements anywhere in the list is O(1), whereas accessing elements by index is O(n).

-There are acutally two types of node in a big `linked_list`: "data" nodes, which store a value, and "special" nodes, which don't store a value.
+There are actually two types of node in a big `linked_list`: "data" nodes, which store a value, and "special" nodes, which don't store a value.
 Why are these "special" nodes needed?
-Several reasons.
-First, `linked_list` makes a design choice that's uncommon but not exactly rare for linked lists: the "head" and "tail" nodes are "special" nodes in the linked list.
-When you create a new `linked_list` object, it contains *two* nodes, not *zero:* the newly-created list already contains "head" and "tail" nodes.
+First, `linked_list` makes a design choice that's uncommon but not exactly rare for linked lists: the "head" and "tail" nodes are "special" nodes in the linked list (rather than being references to the real first and last nodes).
+When you create a new `linked_list` object, it already contains *two* nodes, not *zero:* one "head" node, and one "tail" node.
 This makes for a nice implementation; *every* insert and delete simply updates four references, rather than needing lots of "if we're pointed at the head" special cases all over the place.